-Esli, 18, is in her first year of college at the National University of El Salvador, where she is studying international business.
+Esli, 20, is in her third year of college at the Universidad Nacional de El Salvador, where she is studying International Business.
 She lives at home with her father, a farmworker, her mother, who cleans houses, her older sister and two younger brothers.
 Her evenings are spent studying and helping her family around the house.
 It is not until 10:30 or so that Esli allows herself to crawl into bed each night.

 We asked Esli a to answer a few questions to get to know her better.
 Below are her responses!